adrianmoya/es-docs.behat.org/en/quick_intro.rst

 1. ``features/`` - Behat looks for ``*.feature`` files here to execute

-2. ``features/bootstrap/`` - Every ``*.php`` file in that directory will be autoloaded by Behat before any actual action happen
+2. ``features/bootstrap/`` - Every ``*.php`` file in that directory will be autoloaded by Behat before any actual steps are executed

 3. ``features/bootstrap/FeatureContext.php`` - This file is the context
-   class in which every scenario step will get executed
+   class in which every scenario step will be executed

 More about Features
 -------------------